Skip to Content

 3-Step Workflow

-1. Prepare — Review GST and PAYG figures with transaction drill-down, then finalise and lock the period
+1. Prepare — Review GST and PAYG figures with transaction drill-down, then finalise the BAS clearing journal

 2. Lodge — Lodge with the ATO via their online portal, using the ATO-aligned figures and copy buttons in Rebased